visgl/deck.gl/_posts/2017-08-01-visualization-framework-suite.md

 ## The Making of the Suite?

+## A push on Documentation and Examples

 To create the suite, we had to bring all frameworks up to the same level of completion and polish, and we have spent significant efforts into improving the websites, documentation and examples of these frameworks.

-## A push on Documentation and Examples

 Great software should have great documentation.
 We made a big push on documentation in the release of deck.gl about 3 months ago and the response has been overwhelmingly good.
 So we decided to apply the same standards to all the frameworks in the suite.

-The launch of the frameworks suite means that all the frameworks have consistent websites, with documentation, example gallery etc all organized in the same way and maintained at similar standards of polish and completeness.
+The launch of the frameworks suite means that all the frameworks have consistent websites, with documentation, example gallery etc are now all organized in the same way and maintained at similar standards of polish and completeness.

 ## Interlinking the Documentation Sites